abdulrahman-elgohary/Ivolve-training/Linux/Lab-6/README.md

-# Lab: SSH Key Generation and Configuration
+# Lab 6: SSH Key Generation and Configuration

 ## Objective
 Generate public and private SSH keys and enable key-based SSH access from your machine to another VM.
 Configure SSH so that you can run the command `ssh ivolve` without specifying the username, IP address, or key.